 To override the method you can use the special button on the script functions list in the Class Members panel, or type the function name in the context menu and select the one under the Method Overrides category.
 Both ways are correct.

 Now, we can use the function output impulse box to run custom script logic.

 See that all functions in the script graph are listed under the Functions group inside the Class Members panel.
 You can use it to easily navigate to them or edit them.

-Next step is to add If node that will use GetMouseButton method (from Input class) result as a Condition.
+The next step is to add the If node that will use the GetMouseButton method (from the Input class) result as a Condition.
 You can right-click on GetMouseButton node and press Convert to pure method.
 This will change the method to not use input and output signals, which is useful for typical getter nodes that just return the state value.
 Set button to Left as input for GetMouseButton to check when that button goes down (is clicked by the user).

 New parameter name label to rename it to Message.

-Finally, let's use Log method from Debug class that prints the custom message.
+Finally, let's use the Log method from the Debug class that prints the custom message.

-Then, connect it with True output of the If node that so the Log will be executed when user clicks the mouse button.
-Add Get Message node or drag and drop your new parameter into the surface to connect its value with the message input in the Log method.
+Then, connect it with the True output of the If node so the Log will be executed when the user clicks the mouse button.
+Add the Get Message node or drag and drop your new parameter into the surface to connect its value with the message input in the Log method.